nickapuzzo/browser-laptop/docs/appActions.md

 ### autoplayBlocked(tabId)

-Notifies autoplay has been blocked
+Notifies autoplay has been blockedanged

 **Parameters**